 - Improved password protection for access to the device.

-- Better constraints on permissions.
+- Better limits were set on app permissions.

 - Secure APIs for Bluetooth and Wi-Fi.